ska-telescope/ska-tango-images/docs/src/helm_charts.rst

     - **intances** : A list of all instances for a device server.
 For each instance a number of devices can be defined together with the relative properties.
  - **class_properties** : On this field you can list your class properties.

-The configuration file, like the above one, needs to be added to the values.yaml file.
-Below there is an example of how to add it :
+The device server configuration, like the above one, needs to be added to the values.yaml file.
+Below there is an example of how to add it (by splitting the definitions in different files):

 .. code-block:: console